krasimir/kuker-emitters/README.md

 # Emitters for Stent's Chrome extension

-Small JavaScript files that emit actions to the StentDevTools Chrome Extension.
+Small JavaScript files that emit events to the StentDevTools Chrome Extension.

 ## Installation